 Optimize Your Content for Local Search

 A large number of, voice searches are used on mobile.
-As people use mobiles while on the move, they frequently search for local information.
+As people use mobiles while on the move, they frequently search for local information which is why seo citations are so important.
 For instance, if you are at 10th Street NE in Washington and feeling hungry, you are likely to do a voice search using the phrase “Restaurants that are serving now near me”.

 Therefore, you should optimize the content by including the phrases that best describe your business location and names of the landmark near it.